dafer45/TBTK/doc/Manual.md

 ```
 The notation for recreating other types of objects is the same, with Model replaced by the class name of the object of interest.

-Having a way to create serialization strings and to recreate objects from such strings, it is useful to also be able to simply write and read such strong to and from file.
+Having a way to create serialization strings and to recreate objects from such strings, it is useful to also be able to simply write and read such strings to and from file.
 For this TBTK provides a class called Resource.
 The interface for writing a string to file using a resource is
 ```cpp